Camshaft Position Sensor A Circuit Range/Performance (Bank 1 or Single Sensor)

 -

-If timing is off, inspect chain tensioner and guides for wear before replacing the chain
+If timing is off, inspect the timing chain/belt, tensioner, and guides for wear before replacing the chain

 Can I drive with code P0341?